inventage/keycloak-custom/README.md

 - keystore for server TLS connections
 - distributed caching (only for high availability mode)

-These CLI scripts are launched during the build of the `keycloak-custom` module.
+These CLI scripts are launched during the build of the `keycloak-server` module.
 The Launch is defined by the `exec-maven-plugin` in the [pom.xml](./keycloak-custom/pom.xml), as the executions `patch-standalone` and `patch-standalone-ha`.

 #### Logging